-In this section, all you have to group the recommendations earlier into different packages that you offer.
+In this section, you have to group the recommendations earlier into different packages that you offer.
 Again, be specific with the deliverables and tasks.
 Then, give each package a price.
 The more things to do, the more expensive it gets.

 Of course, I won’t dictate you to only include packages here.
 You could design this part according to how you like it.
-But personally, I find packages to work better than any other pricing methods.
+But personally, I find packages to work better than any other pricing method.